Time to go home.

 This was the only thing I found which resembled 'stepping stones'.
 I did manage to cross here with only my left foot getting a little bit of a dunking.

 Once over the water I made a rising traverse up some grassy slopes between the rocks until I reached two gullies which ran quite steeply up to the summit.
-I followed the most westerley gully uphill and found some pieces of the F-111 in there.
+I followed the most westerley gully uphill which although very steep in places was easily manageable with care.

-Just as I reached the cliff above the F-111 crashsite my 'good luck with the weather' metre well and truly ran out and I was subjected to gale force winds and large cold and horizontal rain which for want of a better word battered me into submission.
+Just as I exited the top of the steep gully my 'good luck with the weather' metre well and truly ran out and I was subjected to gale force winds and large cold and horizontal rain which for want of a better word battered me into submission.
 I found a large boulder to shelter behind and waited in the hope the nasty bit of weather would pass but it didn't, it just kept deteriating.

 Safely back down to be rewarded with a view up the glen to Loch na Creitheach.